SereniT33/SOCI514SerenaChoi/Assign5/Assign5_Choi_OLS_Assumptions.md

 Looking at the scatter plot above, we can observe that using WLS has addressed heteroscedasticity.
 However, when we look at the QQ plot below, we can see that the distribution of the errors is not normalized.
+Therefore, **WLS is not a good approach to address the assumption violation in this case.**

 ``` r
 qqnorm((stand.res3),